Find a Balance with Technology that Feels Right for You

 Sad news!
 Being plugged into devices, on an almost continuous basis, directly affects the brain.

-Continual exposure to information, images, and sounds keeps the brain in a state of constant stimulation, making it difficult for the brain to get the downtime it needs to recharge.
+Continual exposure to information, images, and sounds keep the brain in a state of constant stimulation, making it difficult for the brain to get the downtime it needs to recharge.
 (2) Develop healthy sleeping habits!
 Turn off/stay away from your devices while you are sleeping.

 #5 Tech-Free Time